Ramgree/sysmod2020/team/Lab_0809_tasks.md

 8. Player 1 plays CJ and states that the next card played must be of diamonds suit.
 Player 2 wanted to play C10, but will now have to play a card of the diamonds suit.
 Player 2 plays DJ.

+### Task 1.6.2.3

+We had to find some additional info about the game from Google.
+The aim of the game is to capture more pieces than the opponent.
+Game ends when one side of the table is empty - then both players count their pebbles.<br><br>

+1. Mary distributes the pebbles one by one and the last pebble ends up in her own Kalah.
+2. Mary distributes the pebbles one by one and the last pebble ends up in an empty pit.
+3. Mary distributes the pebbles one by one and after her turn, her side of the board is empty.
+4. Mary distributes the pebbles one by one and the last pebble ends up in a regular pit with other pebbles already in it.

 ### Task 1.6.2.6

 **Examples**: